 Guggenheim Hall of Minerals

 This hall presents hundreds of striking specimens collected from around the world.
 Almost everything on display come out of Earth looking the way it does here.
-This comprehensive guide will help you explore the hall with your students.

 Whether 4.5 billion or 900 years old, every rock has a story to tell, giving us clues about the history of the Earth.
 Explore these stories by looking at igneous, sedimentary, and metamorphic rocks.